Health Informatics Technology and Management, Bachelor of Science (BS)

 Work Experience Requirement

 It is strongly advised that all students seek as much practical experience as possible, whether paid or volunteer.
-The culmination of the student’s experience in the program will be an internship in a healthcare setting.
 Students are urged to consult with their advisors in order to plan their program.

 |HLED 256||MEDICAL TERMINOLOGY||2|

 |or OCTH 292||FOUNDATIONS OF DOCUMENTATION AND MEDICAL TERMINOLOGY FOR THE REHABILITATION PROFESSIONAL|